cogitovirus/cogitovirus.com/content/posts/20220617-deep-work-cal-newport/index.md

 Having my initial diagnosis, I then turned to books and articles on the topic of time management to find a solution.
 The one that impressed me the most, was Deep Work by Cal Newport.
 Written clearly and concisely, it describes the concept of deep work - an ability to concentrate on a cognitively difficult task without distractions.
 This allows you to achieve better results in a shorter time and what's most important, creates a sense of fulfillment from completing your goals.

-Let's examine the deep work essence, in the opposition to shallow work.
+Let's compare the deep work and shallow work essense.
 > **Deep Work**: “Professional activities performed in a state of distraction-free concentration that pushes your cognitive capabilities to their limit.
 These efforts create new value, improve your skill, and are hard to replicate.”

 > **Shallow Work**: “Non-cognitively demanding, logistical-style tasks often performed while distracted.
 These efforts tend to not create much new value in the world and are easy to replicate.”